 - 5. Multiply median short circuit level by 20 percent. - 6.
-Reduce the list of BES buses to those with short circuit levels higher than the greater of 1500 MVA or 20 percent of the median MVA level determined in Step 5. - 7.
+Reduce the list of BES buses to those with short circuit levels higher than 20 percent of the median. - 7.
 Apply SER and FR at BES buses with short circuit levels in the top 10 percent of the list (from 6). - 8.
 Apply SER and FR at BES buses at an additional 10 percent of the list using engineering judgment, and allowing flexibility to factor in the following considerations: - Electrically distant BES buses or electrically distant from other DME devices - Voltage sensitive areas - Cohesive load and generation zones - BES buses with a relatively high number of incident Transmission circuits - BES buses with reactive power devices - Major facilities interconnecting outside the Transmission Owner's area.